TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-12-28-3-signs-your-project-is-becoming-legacy-arrays-creep.md

 ## Real-life Examples

-I'll share a few code snippets we meet every week while working with legacy projects, and we have turned them into safe and joyful code.
+I'll share a few code snippets we meet every week while working with our clients, and how we turn them into safe and joyful code.

 <br>